AkhadbekDalimov/mobileverdysdk/README.md

 ### Usage

-In order to start using the sdk, `Verdi` class should be initialized with `VerdiUserConfig` and `Context`, this action preferably should be done in the Application class.
+In order to start using the SDK, `Verdi` class should be initialized with `Context` and `VerdiUserConfig` , this action preferably should be done in the Application class.

 Required fields in the `VerdiUserConfig`